 Qualified students have the opportunity to audition for paid positions in Marquand Chapel at the Divinity School as chapel organists, chapel ministers, and section leaders in the chapel choir.
 A paid position as assistant choral conductor for the chapel choir is awarded to a choral conducting major.
-Other paid positions are available as organists, conductors, and singers both at Berkeley Episcopal Divinity School and at Battell Chapel, the University Church at Yale.
-Parttime positions abound in the libraries, dining halls, and the various offices of the University.
+Other paid positions are available as organists, conductors, and singers both at Berkeley Episcopal Divinity School and at Battell Chapel.
+Part-time positions abound in the libraries, dining halls, and the various offices of the University.